ska-sa/spead2/doc/tutorial/tut-3-recv.rst

             }

-Note that the Python code doesn't do any error checking: if we missed the first heap, the code will crash because we won't receive the descriptors, and so ``item_group["timestamp"]`` will raise a :exc:`KeyError`.
+Note that the Python code doesn't do any error checking: if we missed the first heap, we won't receive the descriptors, and so ``item_group["timestamp"]`` will raise a :exc:`KeyError`.
 You can test this by starting the receiver slightly after the sender.
 Additionally, :py:meth:`.ItemGroup.update` can fail for a number of reasons, such as a